Entra device join types — Entra ID Joined, Registered, Hybrid Join (comparison)

 Quick summary

-- Entra ID Joined — corporate-owned Windows devices that sign in with Entra ID identities; cloud-first, supports local Entra sign-in, Intune auto-enroll, Autopilot.
+- Entra ID Joined — best for corporate-owned Windows devices that sign in with Entra ID identities.
+It is cloud-first and supports local Entra sign-in, Intune auto-enrollment, and Autopilot.

-- Entra ID Registered — personal/BYOD devices; light-weight registration for SSO and Conditional Access, not full device management or Entra sign-in.
+- Entra ID Registered — best for personal or BYOD devices.
+It provides light-weight registration for SSO and Conditional Access, but not full device management or local Entra sign-in.

-- Hybrid Entra Join — on-prem AD-joined devices that are also registered in Entra ID; required when native Kerberos/NTLM access to on-prem resources is needed alongside Entra features.
+- Hybrid Entra Join — best for on-prem AD-joined devices that also need to appear in Entra ID.
+This is the right fit when native Kerberos or NTLM access to on-prem resources is still required.

 Who should use which